INSTRUMENTS / GENERATORS

 (turn right).
 Appears only when using the oscillator in noise mode (see below:

-- Harmonics wheel (HARM) - Applies waveshaping distortion to the oscillator
+- Harmonics knob (HARM) - Applies waveshaping distortion to the oscillator

 (turn to left applies odd harmonics, turn to right applies even harmonics).

-- Envelope Decay wheel (DEC) - Sets the envelope decay for the oscillator.
+- Envelope Decay knob (DEC) - Sets the envelope decay for the oscillator.

 Turn right for slower decay.

-- Sweep Time wheel (SWEEP) - Sets the sweep speed.
+- Sweep Time knob (SWEEP) - Sets the sweep speed.
 Turn to right for longer

 sweep time.
 Applies only when using the oscillator in sweep tone mode (see